 How to Avoid Power Washing Rip-Offs

-Rip-Off #1: Unbelievably Low Price.To some degree, all of us are attracted to low price because we want to work within a budget.
-But some contractors use low pressure washing prices as the bait in order to land a job.
+Rip-Off #1: Unbelievably Low Price.To some degree, all of us are attracted to low prices because we want to work within a budget.
+But some contractors use low-pressure washing prices as the bait in order to land a job.
 They are hoping you are basing your buying decision on price alone and if they are the cheapest, they will get the job.

 Unfortunately once they get the job they have to take shortcuts in order to make a profit.
 Professional power washing is not as cheap as some unethical power washers would like you to believe.
 Make sure you are paying for the level of quality you expect.

 Rip-Off #2: Crafty Claims Like: Specializing in Hot Water Washing.You may read this in ads, or hear this from contractors.
 Whether a contractor uses hot water or cold water and the right chemicals, the end result is the same.
 Hot water does speed up the cleaning process in commercial and industrial uses but what does it mean to the homeowner?